Here you will find the links and details of my publications.

 Principal Performance Engineer capable of identifying key performance metrics needed to guarantee network performance and meet QoS expected by customers.
 PhD student specialized in Computer Networks.
 Technical Evangelist with experience in teaching and motivating the usage of the IPv6 Protocol, participating in Internet Engineering Task Force (IETF) to contribute with Internet Protocols development.
 Customer facing expert capable to interact on technical and non-technical levels with strong demand creation skills.
 Developer of value propositions to meet customer requirements.
 Love to work with multiple teams with different priorities, like Sales and Engineering.

-Performance Engineer for live and on demand media.
+Performance evaluation and improvements for live and on demand media streaming.
 Analysis of network and product performance based on key performance metrics to increase QoS and prevent service disruptions to customers of the globally distributed media infrastructure networks that support 10+ Million simultaneous users in big events like the Olympics or the FIFA World Cup.
-These analyses are based on large datasets collected from production networks and explored by custom internal solutions or with the usage of open source solutions, like Hadoop, Grafana, and Postgres.
+Analyses are based on large datasets collected from production networks and explored by custom internal solutions or with the usage of open source solutions, like Hadoop, Grafana, and Postgres.

 Researcher at the Chair for Network Architectures and Services from Professor Georg Carle as part of my PhD studies with a scholarship from the German Academic Exchange Service (DAAD).
 Research related to Routing Protocols, Network Quality of Service (QoS), Interface to the Routing System (I2RS), Network Congestion Detection and Avoidance.

 IPv6 Evangelist at IPv6.br Project.
 Teacher at IPv6 courses for employees of service and content providers.
 Worked in the update of the didactic material and creation of a book for the courses.